 Collapse OS has no target machine because those machines it's going to run on don't exist yet and will very often be cobbled up together.
 However, it has target specs: it self-hosts on a Sega Master System, which has 8Kb of RAM.
 It can run on tighter machines, but self-hosting is hardly possible on machines tighter than that.

 Of course, a machine with 8Kb of RAM is severly limited, but it's surprising how much these little transistors can achieve when you pour a bit of creativity in it.
 With assemblers, a text editor and a way to write data to flash, you have enough to steadily improve your technological situation, build more sophisticated machines from more sophisticated scavenged parts and, who knows, in a couple of decades, build a new IC fab (or bring an old one back to life).

-It's worth mentionning, however, that supporting specific peripherals isn't on the roadmap.
+It's worth mentionning that supporting specific peripherals isn't on the roadmap.
 There's too many of them out there and most peripheral post-collapse will be cobbled-up together anyway.
 Peripherals listed in the goals section above are just one of a kind.

 It's also important to keep in mind that the goal of this OS is to program microcontrollers, so the type of peripherals it needs to support is limited to whatever is needed to interact with storage, serial links, display and receive text, do bit banging.